Phyllanthus acidus: Origin and distribution

-Cultivation and human use
+Cultivation

 The Otaheite gooseberry prefers moist soil.
 It can be cultivated in a variety of ways—budding, cutting and air-layering—in addition to the usual seed growth.
 The tree is cultivated for its ornamental value, but also for food and medicinal purposes.
 While it produces some fruit throughout the year, it is mainly harvested in January except in South India, where it bears crops in April–May and again in August–September.
 As the fruit does not soften when ripe, it is harvested when the fruit begins to drop.